Skip to main content

 • Renewal management and deal desk review

 Most revenue operations problems are not strategy problems.
 They are ownership problems.
 A deal stalls because nobody owns the handoff between sales and legal.
-An invoice goes out wrong because nobody owns the data transfer between CRM and billing.
+An invoice goes out with the wrong amount because nobody owns the data transfer between CRM and billing.
 A commission is disputed because nobody owns the reconciliation between booking and recognition.

 How to use this template